RudreshPandey203/netflix_clone/README.md

+Netflix Clone:
+uses firebase as backend.
+No bootstrap or tailwind for styles.
+Has interface, signIn, signOut replica of Netflix web.

+Check out the website on: https://netflix-clone-6f074.web.app
 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.